-- Any concerns that a child has suffered or is at risk of suffering physical abuse, sexual abuse, emotional abuse, or neglect. - Bullying, including online bullying and prejudice-based bullying, racist, disability and homophobic or transphobic abuse. - Gender-based violence/violence against women and girls. - Sexual harassment, online sexual abuse, and sexual violence between children.
-Online abuse can include sending abusive, harassing, and misogynistic or misandrist messages; sharing nude and semi-nude images and videos; and coercing others to make and share sexual imagery. - Radicalisation and/or extremist behaviour. - Child sexual exploitation and child criminal exploitation, including county lines.
-This is known locally as child at risk of exploitation or 'CRE'. - Risks linked to using technology and social media, including online bullying; the risks of being groomed online for exploitation or radicalisation; and risks of accessing and generating inappropriate content, for example youth produced sexual imagery. - Abuse within intimate personal relationships between children (sometimes known as 'teenage relationship' abuse). - Upskirting1. - Substance misuse drugs and alcohol. - Gang activity and serious violence, particularly affecting young males who have been excluded, have experienced trauma and have been involved in offending. - Domestic abuse. - Forced marriage, marriage/civil partnership under the age of 18, virginity testing or hymenoplasty. - Female genital mutilation and so-called 'honour-based' violence. - Children with Perplexing Presentations (PP) in whom illness is fabricated or induced (FII). - Homelessness. - Other issues not listed here but that pose a risk to children.
+- Any concerns that a child has suffered or is at risk of suffering physical abuse, sexual abuse, emotional abuse, or neglect - Bullying, including online bullying and prejudice-based bullying, racist, disability and homophobic or transphobic abuse - Gender-based violence/violence against women and girls - Sexual harassment, online sexual abuse, and sexual violence between children.
+Online abuse can include sending abusive, harassing, and misogynistic or misandrist messages; sharing nude and semi-nude images and videos; and coercing others to make and share sexual imagery - Radicalisation and/or extremist behaviour - Child sexual exploitation and child criminal exploitation, including county lines - Risks linked to using technology and social media, including online bullying; the risks of being groomed online for exploitation or radicalisation; and risks of accessing and generating inappropriate content, for example youth produced sexual imagery - Abuse within intimate personal relationships between children (sometimes known as 'teenage relationship' abuse) - Upskirting - Substance use drugs and/or alcohol - Gang activity and serious violence, particularly affecting young males who have been excluded, have experienced trauma and have been involved in offending - Domestic abuse - Forced marriage, marriage/civil partnership under the age of 18, virginity testing or hymenoplasty, female genital mutilation and so-called 'honour-based' abuse - Children with Perplexing Presentations (PP) in whom illness is fabricated or induced (FII) - Homelessness - Other issues not listed here but that pose a risk to children

-1 Upskirting is taking a picture of someone's genitals or buttocks under their clothing without them knowing, either for sexual gratification or in order to humiliate or distress the individual.
+&lt;sup>3 Upskirting is taking a picture of someone's genitals or buttocks under their clothing without them knowing, either for sexual gratification or in order to humiliate or distress the individual.
 This is a criminal offence, see Voyeurism (Offences) Act (2019)

-Further information about indicators of abuse and neglect as well as safeguarding risks noted above are located in Keeping Children Safe in Education (2023).
+Further information about indicators of abuse and neglect as well as safeguarding risks noted above are located in Keeping Children Safe in Education (May 2024)

-3. School staff safeguarding roles and responsibilities
+Section 3: School/College staff safeguarding roles and responsibilities